jetbrains-academy/introduction_to_python/Functions/Args and kwargs/task.md

 ```
 This function can be called with an arbitrary number of arguments.
 These arguments will be wrapped
 up in a tuple (see [Tuples](course://Data structures/Tuples)).
 Before the variable number of arguments, zero or
-more normal arguments may occur, in our case there's one - `place`.
+more normal arguments may occur; in our case there's one – `place`.
 Any formal parameters that occur
 after the `*args` parameter are ‘keyword-only’ arguments, meaning that they can only be used as keywords
 rather than positional arguments.
-Another way to call this function is shown in call 2 and, that will give
+Another way to call this function is shown in call 2, and it will give
 us the same output.

-Modify the code below the function `cat()` in the code editor, so that it prints
+In the code editor, modify the code below the `cat()` function so that it prints
 the following:
 ```text
 -- This cat would eat if you gave it anything